mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/user-interface-text-guidelines.md

 * An actionable button which leads to a process
 * Triggered because something happened

-## Writing for inclusion and diversity
+## Writing for inclusion

 This section is being built out.
 In the meantime, please consult [this page](https://writer.com/inclusion-glossary/) for the type of guidelines we follow when writing with inclusion and diversity in mind.

-If you have any questions about writing for inclusion and diversity, or notice something we can improve, please tell us!
+If you have any questions about writing for inclusion, or notice something we can improve, please tell us!
 You can find us on Mattermost in the [DWG: Documentation Working Group](https://community.mattermost.com/core/channels/dwg-documentation-working-group) channel.

 ## Accessibility